-There are Emergency Telephone call points at various locations throughout the University.
-They are easily recognisable by their blue and white chequered band with 'Emergency Phone' printed in red.
+There are emergency telephones at various locations throughout the University.
+They are easily recognisable by their blue and white chequered band with 'emergency phone' printed in red.

-The Emergency Telephones will connect you directly to the University's Security Service.
-Operate the phone via a single press button - no dialling necessary.
+The emergency telephones will connect you directly to the University's Security Service.
+Press the button to operate the phone, no money or dialling is necessary.

-You are invited to attend one of our FREE self-defence courses.
+When it comes to safety on campus, come along to one of our FREE self-defence courses.
 The courses are between one and three hours duration and are usually held between 5.00 pm and 8.00 pm on the University's North Terrace campus.
 The course is informative, great fun & really teaches you how to look after yourself!

-To book for the next available course (individual or group) contact the Security Office on 08 831 35990.
-There is a $5 deposit which is completely refundable on the day of the course.
+To book for the next available course contact the Security Office on 08 831 35990.
+There is a $5 deposit which is refunded at the course.

 - Keep alert, walk confidently.
 If you feel unsafe, head for the nearest well-lit or populated area.